JJooaa/github-user-search-app/README.md

 Using Tailwind CSS on this project really challenged me in new ways.
 It forced me to build the website from a "mobile first" standpoint.
 I will build all websites mobile first from now on.

+After experimenting with "prop-types", I think the logical decision would be to start Typescript on my next project
 ### Useful resources

 - [Tailwind CSS](https://tailwindcss.com/) - All the documentation needed to start and develop with Tailwind CSS